+- 1) A \$50 nonrefundable application fee must be submitted with the application.
+Checks must be made payable to the University of Delaware.
+Applications received without the application fee will not be processed.
+Foreign students must use a check drawn on a U.S. bank or an International Postal Money Order.
+Credit card payment is accepted with the online application. - 2) Applicants must submit at least three letters of recommendation.
+All letters of recommendation should be mailed to the Office of

-- 3) One official transcript of all previous college records must be sent directly from the institution to the Office of Graduate Studies.
+- Graduate Studies.
+(Applicants are encouraged to seek an interview with the graduate coordinator of the program to which they are making application.) - 3) The Graduate Record Examination (GRE) admission test scores are required by most departments and some departments also require subject test scores.
+Applicants for the Master of Business Administration or the Master of Science in Accounting program must submit Graduate Management Admission Test (GMAT) scores.
+Applicants should refer to the information given in the academic department segment of this catalog for specific admission test score requirements in each department. - 4) One official transcript of all U.S. college records must be sent directly from the institution to the Office of Graduate Studies.
 Students who have attended the University of Delaware need not supply a transcript from Delaware.
-Transcripts issued in a language other than English must be accompanied by an official translation into English.
-If the rank of the student is not displayed on the transcript or diploma, departments may request an official letter of explanation and ranking from the institution where the degree was earned. - 4) Applicants must submit at least three letters of recommendation.
-All letters of recommendation should be mailed to the Office of Graduate Studies.
-(Applicants are encouraged to seek an interview with the graduate coordinator of the program to which they are making application.) - 5) The Graduate Record Examination (GRE) admission test scores are required by most departments and some departments also require subject test scores.
-Applicants for the Master of Business Administration or the Master of Science in Accounting program must submit Graduate Management Admission Test (GMAT) scores Applicants should refer to the information given in the academic department segment of this catalog for specific admission test score requirements in each department. - 6) International student applicants must demonstrate a satisfactory level of proficiency in the English language if English is not their first language.
+If the rank of the student is not displayed on the transcript or diploma, departments may request an official letter of explanation and ranking from the institution where the degree was earned. - 5) One official transcript of all non-U.S. based college records is required.
+The transcript must list all classes taken and grades earned.
+If the transcript does not state that the degree has been awarded, also send a degree certificate.
+The degree certificate must state that the degree has been awarded.
+If the degree has not been awarded or the degree certificate has not been issued, evidence of the awarded degree must be provided prior to the first day of classes in the term of admission.
+For institutions that issue documents only in English, send the English original.
+For institutions that issue documents both in English and a foreign language, send both the English language original and the foreign language original.
+For institutions that issue documents only in a foreign language, send the foreign language original and a certified translation in English.
+The translation must be certified by an official of the issuing institution, a state- or court-appointed translator, or the Embassy of the issuing country in the United States.
+If it is necessary to send non-original documents: - a) The documents must be original "attested copies," officially attested to by the issuing institution or the Embassy of the issuing country in the United States; and - b) Certified translations must be originals, no copies will be accepted. - 6) International student applicants must demonstrate a satisfactory level of proficiency in the English language if English is not their first language.
 The Test of English as a Foreign Language (TOEFL) is offered by the Educational Testing Service in test centers throughout the world.
 The University requires an official paper-based TOEFL score of 550 or better (213 or better on the computer-based TOEFL) for an applicant to be considered for admission.
 In addition, departments may elect to require that the applicant provide a score from the TSE (Test of Spoken English).
 TOEFL scores and TSE/SPEAK scores more than two years old cannot be validated or considered official.